w3f/Grants-Program/applications/paid.md

 Further along, by adding the latest in identity technology, with a standard of W3C DID METHOD develop for us (**DID:PAID¨**) allows us to delegate authority to smart contracts using the DID decentralized identity of the individual or smart contract.

 Additionally, in the second stage it will allow identity verification through a Certification Authority such as Let's Encrypt, allowing to be part of a `chain of trust`, where each hardware and software component is verifiable through a private key and an X.509 certificate.
-Ensuring that the protocol can be an integral part of any verifiable end-to-end communication scheme or `chain of trust`.
+Ensuring that the protocol can be an integral part of any verifiable end-to-end communication scheme or like is known `chain of trust`.

-We think this project, while developed in EVM, will allow for better and transparent DeFi projects to be used in the Polkadot ecosystem.
+We think this project, while developed in EVM, will allow for better and transparent DeFi projects to be used in the PolkaDOT ecosystem.

 ## Team :busts_in_silhouette: